-She married Anthony Foster in 1974 and moved to Detroit; this change in her life began a significant process–she began writing poetry and gained critical support for her work from writer and poet Faye Kicknosway, who taught at Wayne State University in the early 1970’s.
+Linda married Anthony Foster in 1974 and moved to Detroit; this change in her life began a significant process–she began writing poetry and gained critical support for her work from writer and poet Faye Kicknosway, who taught at Wayne State University in the early 1970’s.
 Kicknosway encouraged her to develop her craft at the graduate level and in 1977 Foster was accepted into the M.F.A. program at Goddard College in Vermont (the program has subsequently moved to Warren Wilson College in North Carolina).
 There, Foster studied under such noted poets and writers as Lisel Mueller, Stephen Dobyns, Ellen Bryant Voigt, Heather McHugh, Donald Hall, Raymond Carver, Tobias Wolff, John Irving, Louise Gluck, and Robert Hass.
 She graduated in 1979 with the Board of Directors’ highest commendation and received her MFA in creative writing.

 Over 350 of her poems have appeared in various magazines and journals such as The Georgia Review, Nimrod, North American Review, New American Writing, Quarterly West, Indiana Review, DoubleTake, Mid-American Review, Connecticut Review, America, Passages North, Paterson Literary Review, South Florida Poetry Journal, I-70 Review, and The MacGuffin.
-Her work has also been published in major anthologies in the U.S. and Great Britain, been exhibited in museums and galleries, translated in Europe, and produced for the stage.
+Her work has also been published in major anthologies in the U.S. and Great Britain, been exhibited in museums and galleries, translated in Europe, produced for the stage and screen.
 Her chapbook, Contemplating the Heavens, was the inspiration for jazz musician Steve Talaga’s original composition and CD that was nominated for the 2007 Pulitzer Prize in Music.
 In 2013 her collaboration with Hungarian musician Laszlo Slomovits was released on a CD, “Cry of Freedom”.
 The project was inspired by Foster’s poems from the chapbook, Ten Songs from Bulgaria, which Slomovits rendered into original music compositions and songs.
 From 2003-2005 she served as the first poet laureate of Grand Rapids.

 In 1997 she founded (along with her husband, Tony) the Contemporary Writers Series at Aquinas College.
 One of the most successful reading series in the country, the CWS has featured such acclaimed poets and writers as Seamus Heaney, Michael Ondaatje, Pete Carey, Maxine Kumin, Lisel Mueller, Joy Harjo, Li-Young Lee, Linda Pastan, Clarence Major, Judith Ortiz Cofer, Thomas Lynch, Linda Hogan, Scott Turow, Luis Rodriguez, Robin Hemley, Bonnie Jo Campbell, Jaimy Gordon, Sarah Kay, Luis Alberto Urrea, Steve Almond, Karen Russell, Elena Passarello, Thomas Lux, Naomi Shihab Nye, and Maria Mazziotti Gillan.